joho/snackjs-flickr-gallery/README.md

     <div class="snack-flickr-gallery" data-user-id="86448492@N00" data-tags="everydamnedshirt"></div>

 If you have no idea what your user id is (I didn't) then you can plug your username in at [idgettr](everydamnedshirt)

+Browser Support
+---

+I have no idea.
+I tried to be conservative with my js & css, and am using a cross browser selector thingo for SnackJS, but I was too lazy to test it.

 Who?
 ---